0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 8. The order in which expressions (operands, function arguments, and subexpressions) with the same precedence level are evaluated is undefined behavior (UB).
 (Result in a UB.)
+9. Integer/0.
+(Result in a UB.)
+10. Number/0.0.
+(May result in a UB, or `NaN` or `Inf` (on architectures that support IEEE754 floating point format).)
+11. A function or expression is said to have a side effect if it has some observable effect beyond producing a return value.
+In many cases, C++ also does not specify when the side effects of operators must be applied.
+Using a variable that has a side effect applied to it more than once in a given statement. (may result in a UB.)